jfree/jekyll-now/_posts/2020-11-21-jfreechart-and-opencsv.md

 $ cd working
 ```

-Next, go to [https://ourworldindata.org/excess-mortality-covid](https://ourworldindata.org/excess-mortality-covid) and download the `excess-mortality-p-scores.csv` file to the working directory.
+Next, go to [https://ourworldindata.org/excess-mortality-covid](https://ourworldindata.org/excess-mortality-covid) and download the `excess-mortality-p-scores.csv` file to the working directory (to download the data, scroll down the web page to the section "Excess mortality for all ages" then click the `Download` tab beneath the chart on the right hand side, you should then see a blue button for downloading the CSV data).
 If you are curious, you can open this file with a text editor (or a spreadsheet program) and take a look at the data.
 Our goal is to read this data and create a chart that lets us visualise it easily.

 We can now start creating the Maven project and our Java source files.
 The first step is to create a project file (`pom.xml`) for Maven, to describe the application we will create, its dependencies and the versions of the Maven plugins that we want to use.
 The file should be created at the top level in the working directory, and looks like this: